Aquatic-Codes/Android-Sudo/README.md

 If yes, then you must know sudo!
 This binary is similar to it.

-# Currently Working on?

-Pending Features:
+# Cool feature(s) worth adding to improve the project:

 * Permissions Reviewer
 * Password Management
 * Encryption
 * Confirming Commands

-Currently working: Confirming commands and blocking suspisious/dangerous commands.
+* Blocking suspisious/dangerous commands.

 # Developer Contact